RECYCLED ROBOT FOR KIDS!

 TO CONCLUDE!

-Although you can dress your robot up and spray, cover or tape it up in a metalic coating, if you like, but I found doing it this way shows a genius way to use up your packaging and it looks fun!
+Although you can dress your robot up and spray, cover or tape it up in a metallic coating if you like, I found doing it this way shows a genius way to use up your packaging and it looks fun!

-It would become a bit of a guessing game like, o’h yes there is a cereal box for the body, an Easter egg box for the head and so on.
+Kids can play a guessing game like, oh yes there is a cereal box for the body, an Easter egg box for the head and so on.

 You would make it as interesting and fun as you like and it would be your unique robot.